malwaregarry/animal-stories/README.md

-# animal-stories
+Short stories with animal characters.
+I hope you like reading them :)

-stories with animals
+Stay tuned for new stories once every few epochs.